Skip to content

 After MFA is enabled, password login and external identity login both require the second factor.
 Passkey login itself relies on device unlock or a security key to complete user verification, so it does not enter this TOTP challenge.
 Disabling MFA or regenerating recovery codes also requires entering the current TOTP code or an unused recovery code to confirm.

-If both authenticator and recovery codes are lost, contact an administrator to reset MFA in user details.
+If the authenticator and recovery codes are both lost, and the current site has no usable email-code path, contact an administrator to reset MFA in user details.

 The Passkey tab manages passwordless login methods: